ggez44/frc/README.md

 can ignore.. was an attempt at coming up with better schedules for quals, but didn't get very far

 # rankings_old.rb
-old version where you can just cut&paste results from thebluealliance event page, and it'll find the Estimated Point Share.
+- old version where you just cut&paste results from thebluealliance event page (before i found out about TBA api.
+- this script finds Estimated Point Share.
+- similar to OPR/EPA, but definitely better than OPR (for fewer match data)

 <details>
   <summary>Algorithm Explanation</summary>